Voice Therapy & Myofascial Release Therapy on Cleveland’s West Side

 Frequency and length of treatment are variable and depend on the modality and needs of the client.

-MEET YOUR VOICE THERAPIST
+MEET YOUR SLP AND MYOFASCIAL RELEASE THERAPIST

 Jennifer Kegyes, M.A., CCC-SLP

-Founder, Voice Pathologist
+Voice Pathologist & MFR Therapist

 I completed my undergraduate degree in Hearing, Speech and Language Sciences at Ohio University, where I simultaneously studied voice and horn in the school of music.
 I then completed my graduate degree in Speech-Language Pathology at Kent State University.
 I completed outpatient internships at MetroHealth Medical Center and Blaine Block Institute for Voice Analysis and Rehabilitation (BBIVAR) in Dayton, OH.